H A Vance Foundation Inc - Funder Overview

 Based on their 2023 grantmaking pattern, the foundation does not fund:

-- Organizations outside the Hartford, Connecticut region
+- Organisations outside the Hartford, Connecticut region

 - Capital campaigns or building projects